Purpose

 Overview

 PGY2 Pediatric Pharmacy residents are integral members of the interprofessional emergency response care team.
-All PGY2 Pediatric Residents will become certified in Pediatric Advanced Life Support (PALS), and receive hands-on pediatric & adult code training.
-Residents respond to Code White (Pediatric), Code Blue (Adult), Seizure Rescue and participate in adult and pediatric stroke response.
+All PGY2 Pediatric Residents will become certified in Pediatric Advanced Life Support (PALS) and receive hands-on pediatric & adult code training.
+Residents respond to Code White (Pediatric), Code Blue (Adult), Seizure Rescue and participate in adult and pediatric stroke responses.
 During emergent response, residents ensure appropriate drug selection and administration, timeliness of medication retrieval and preparation, adjusting medication dosages and monitoring for response.

 Simulation